Xavien Howard: 2020

 Howard was placed on the active/physically unable to perform list by the Dolphins at the start of training camp on July 28, 2020.
 He was moved to the reserve/COVID-19 list by the team on August 11, 2020.
 He was activated from both lists on August 27, 2020.

 In Week 3 against the Jacksonville Jaguars on Thursday Night Football, Howard recorded his first interception of the season during the 31–13 win.

-In Week 4 against the Seattle Seahawks, Howard recorded his second interception of the season off a pass thrown by Russell Wilson during the 31–23 loss.
+In Week 4 against the Seahawks, Howard recorded his second interception of the season off a pass thrown by Russell Wilson during the 31–23 loss.
 Howard’s second interception surpassed his previous season’s interception total.

-In Week 6 against the New York Jets, Howard recorded an interception off a pass thrown by Joe Flacco during the 24–0 win.
+In Week 6 against the Jets, Howard recorded an interception off a pass thrown by Joe Flacco during the 24–0 win.
 This was Howard's fourth game in a row with an interception.
 In Week 13 against the Cincinnati Bengals, Howard was ejected after he and Tyler Boyd were involved in an altercation.
 Before Howard was ejected, he recorded his eighth interception of the season, a career high.

 In Week 14 against the Kansas City Chiefs, Howard recorded a one handed interception off a pass thrown by Patrick Mahomes during the 33–27 loss.

-In Week 17 against the Buffalo Bills, Howard recorded his league leading 10th interception of the season off a pass thrown by Matt Barkley during the 56–26 loss.
-On January 8, 2021, Howard was named as a 1st-team All-Pro, the first time he had earned that honor (he had been a 2nd-team All-Pro in 2018).
+In Week 17 against the Bills, Howard recorded his league leading 10th interception of the season off a pass thrown by Matt Barkley during the 56–26 loss.
+He was named to his second Pro Bowl.
+On January 8, 2021, Howard was named as a first team All-Pro, the first time he had earned that honor (he had been a 2nd-team All-Pro in 2018).
+He was ranked 17th by his fellow players on the NFL Top 100 Players of 2021.

 2021

 In July 2021, Howard announced that he had requested a trade from the Dolphins due to feeling undervalued and underpaid, also stating "I am just here so I don't get fined" in regards to him reporting to training camp.
 On August 8, the Dolphins reworked Howard's contract that would make him the highest-paid cornerback of 2021 with incentives and bonuses.

-In Week 10, had five tackles, a forced fumble, and a 49-yard fumble recovery touchdown in a 22-10 win over the Ravens, earning AFC Defensive Player of the Week.
+In Week 10, had five tackles, a forced fumble, and a 49-yard fumble recovery touchdown in a 22–10 win over the Ravens, earning AFC Defensive Player of the Week.
+He was named to his third Pro Bowl.
+He was ranked 56th by his fellow players on the NFL Top 100 Players of 2022.

 2022

 On April 1, 2022, Howard signed a new five-year contract with $50.691 million in new money.
+In Week 12, Howard had a 16-yard fumble return for a touchdown in the 30–15 victory over the Texans.
+In the 2022 season, Howard had 45 total tackles (35 solo), one interception, 12 passes defended, and two forced fumbles.
+He was named to the Pro Bowl.

+2023

+Following the 2023 season on March 13, 2024, the Dolphins released Howard with a post-June 1 designation.